zuccha/smw-code/sprites/girian/README.md

 When walking on slopes, the Girian/Woo can fall through vertically sometimes.
 Don't put it on a slope I guess ¯\\\_(ツ)\_/¯

+## Compatibility

+The sprite is compatible with PIXI 1.42.